 Water fountains and water refill stations throughout the zoo, making it easy to fill and reuse bottles

 Our "Walk in the Wild" event went plastic free in 2019.
-Over 300 guests are given a reusable souvenir wine glass and fork-spoon set to enjoy the event's food and drink
+Over 300 guests were given a reusable souvenir wine glass and fork-spoon set to enjoy the event's food and drink waste free

 Easy to correctly recycle plastic through multiple wildlife-proof waste collection containers throughout the zoo